Interactive Art

 Step Into the Experience

-Whether you’re taking your place at a throne, squeezing tight between friends for a quick pic, or adding a brushstroke to a mural, the interactive installations at the Conway Art Walk offer something simple but powerful: a chance to be part of the art itself.
+Whether you’re taking your place at a throne, squeezing tight between friends for a quick pic, or adding a brushstroke to a mural, the interactive installations at the Conway Art Walk offer a chance to be part of the art itself.

 And that’s what keeps people coming back—month after month—not just to see what’s new, but to create something new together.